lore20/NablaPolo/README.md

 New Procedure from PickMeUp version:
 ============
-add a new file key.py manually (in gitignore) with a single line containining the bot tokne as follows:
+add a new file key.py manually (in gitignore) with containining the bot tokens and the MASTER chat_id as follows:
 TOKEN = '1294...'
+MASTER_CHAT_ID = 13...